Parable of the Ten Virgins: Interpretations

-This story in its present form in Matthew seems to be an allegory, at least in its implied identification of the bridegroom as the Son of Man (cf. 24:44) and reflection of the church’s experience of delay in his Parousia. – although not a full-blown allegory like the Parable of the Sower, where almost every detail of the story has a hidden meaning.
-However, it its original form, possibly on the lips of Jesus himself, it was likely a narrative parable that simply illustrated the contrasting outcomes of groups who prepared themselves for uncertain circumstances and those who did not.
+This story in its present form in Matthew seems to be an allegory, at least in its implied identification of the bridegroom as the Son of Man (cf. 24:44) and reflection of the church’s experience of delay in his Parousia – although not a full-blown allegory like the Parable of the Sower, where almost every detail of the story has a hidden meaning.
+It has been argued that its original form, possibly on the lips of Jesus himself, was likely a narrative parable that simply illustrated the contrasting outcomes of groups who prepared themselves for uncertain circumstances and those who did not.

-The parable does not criticise the virgins for sleeping, since both groups do that, but for being unprepared as they brought no extra oil (it is unclear as to whether the foolish virgins succeed in purchasing any oil that night: most shops would not have been open).
+The parable does not criticise the virgins for sleeping, since both groups do that, but for being unprepared as they brought no extra oil.
+It is unclear as to whether the foolish virgins succeed in purchasing any oil that night: most shops would not have been open.
 The New Testament scholar, Dan O. Via, considers the story of the bridesmaids as an example of a tragic parable with an inverted U-shaped plot.
 The rising action of the parable is the preparation for the coming of the bridegroom, but a crisis occurs when the bridegroom is delayed.
 This is the turning point (reversal or peripety) that leads to disaster.

-The parable is not written in praise of virginity, and indeed Louis of Granada, in his The Sinner's Guide of 1555, writes "No one makes intercession with the Bridegroom for the five foolish virgins who, after despising the pleasures of the flesh and stifling in their hearts the fire of concupiscence, nay, after observing the great counsel of virginity, neglected the precept of humility and became inflated with pride on account of their virginity."
+The parable is not written in praise of virginity, and indeed Louis of Granada, in The Sinner's Guide of 1555, writes "No one makes intercession with the Bridegroom for the five foolish virgins who, after despising the pleasures of the flesh and stifling in their hearts the fire of concupiscence, nay, after observing the great counsel of virginity, neglected the precept of humility and became inflated with pride on account of their virginity."

 Catholic

-Friedrich Justus Knecht wrote that this parable shows "the necessity of good works," with the spare oil symbolizing good works stored up by faithful Christians, and the lax Christians being those whose faith did not compel them to active love or good deeds.
+Friedrich Justus Knecht wrote that this parable shows "the necessity of good works", with the spare oil symbolizing good works stored up by faithful Christians, and the lax Christians being those whose faith did not compel them to active love or good deeds.

-Roger Baxter in his Meditations writes, "In the Church militant there are both good and bad, wise and foolish, all expecting the coming of Christ the spouse of the Church, in order to celebrate His nuptials in heaven.
-Those that keep their faith without charity, which is the life of faith, are like the foolish virgins who had no oil in their lamps, What can be more unwise than to expect the coming of a judge who sees all things, and not to prepare against His coming?"